RedisLabs/redislabs-docs/content/rs/_index.md

 [Redis Enterprise](https://redislabs.com/redis-enterprise/) is a robust, in-memory database platform built by same people who develop open source Redis.
 It maintains the simplicity and high performance of Redis and adds many enterprise-grade capabilities, including:

+- Linear scaling to hundreds of millions of operations per second
+- Active-Active global distribution with local latency
+- Redis on Flash to support large datasets while minimizing infrastructure costs
+- 99.999% uptime

 You can run Redis Enterprise Software (RS) in an on-premises data center or on your preferred cloud platform.
 RS also works with [various container orchestrations systems]({{< relref "/platforms/_index.md" >}}), such as Kubernetes.
 See our docs on [Kubernetes]({{< relref "/platforms/kubernetes/_index.md" >}}), [Openshift]({{< relref "/platforms/openshift/_index.md" >}}), [PKS]({{< relref "/platforms/pks/_index.md" >}}), and [PCF]({{< relref "/platforms/pcf/_index.md" >}}) for more details.

 For development and testing purposes, you can also run RS using [Docker containers]({{< relref "/rs/getting-started/getting-started-docker.md" >}}).